-A quick guide to visiting the GUM Market Yerevan, Armenia’s biggest fresh food market and the best Yerevan market to visit in the city!
+A quick guide to the GUM Market Yerevan, Armenia’s coolest fresh food market and the best local market in Yerevan to visit.

 Read next: More awesome things to do in Yerevan.

 As it turns out, this beautiful building is shrouded in controversy.
 Back when Mashtots Avenue was Lenin Prospekt, Pak Shuka was Yerevan’s only undercover market.

 When Armenia gained its independence, Pak Shuka persevered as a favourite shopping place among locals and one of the city centre’s most popular tourist attractions.